ballerina-platform/ballerina-distribution/examples/http-streaming/http_streaming.md

 # Streaming

-Ballerina supports HTTP input and output streaming capability based on the Ballerina `stream` type.<br/><br/>
+Ballerina supports HTTP input and output streaming capability based on the Ballerina `stream` type.

 For more information on the underlying module, see the [HTTP module](https://lib.ballerina.io/ballerina/http/latest/).